Ubuntu-Remixes/.github/profile/README.md

 2. have CI/CD set up for ISO builds

 The source code for all the other Ubuntu remixes can be found at https://gitlab.com/ubuntu-unity/ubuntu-remixes.

+You can fork any of the repos in this group to build an Ubuntu remix.

+Please refer to https://ubuntu.com/legal/intellectual-property-policy to avoid infringing Canonical's trademarks.